Tran-Cao-Minh/fpoly_studying/web501_ECMAScript/tcm_shop/note.md

-# check add table button event and optimize code
+# convert and clone table data